omkardgawas/Coffee-Cafe-Sales-Analysis/README.md

 > These recommendations are based on transaction-level sales data.
 Additional business data would be required to determine the specific causes behind observed trends.

 ---

-# 📊 Tableau Analysis

-A separate Tableau dashboard will be created using the same dataset.

-The Tableau implementation will be documented independently to demonstrate the ability to analyze the same business problem using a different BI platform.

-> Tableau dashboard screenshot will be added here.

----

 ## 📁 Project Structure

 ```text